GfSE/SAF-Specification/stakeholders.md

 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
-* What are the different contexts the system is embedded and utilized in?
-* What are the external physical entities the system interacts with in the respective context?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the planned architectural means for risk mitigation?
 * What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
-* What is the operational context to achieve an operational story?
 * What is the rationale when requirements are not considered?
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational capabilities are defined?
-* What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
-* What performers or resources are necessary to operate the intended solution?
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
+* Which are the external physical entities the system interacts with in the given context?
+* Which are the given contexts the system is embedded and utilized in?
 * Which functions will the system provide?
+* Which is the operational context to achieve an operational story?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which kind of conceptual items (energy, material, information, etc.)  are used in the logical architecture of the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
+* Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * Which operational activity shall be executed by which operational performer in the operational story?
+* Which operational exchanges do operational performers need to consume or provide?
+* Which performers or resources are necessary to operate the intended solution?
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
 # Customer (Representative)